2020 hopeful Castro tells NH voters that ‘everyone counts’

 MANCHESTER, N.H.
-(AP) — Democrat Julian Castro is in New Hampshire for the first time as a presidential candidate, and his message to voters is that he believes “everyone counts.”
+(AP) — Democrat Julian Castro, in the early primary state of New Hampshire for the first time as a presidential candidate, told voters on Wednesday that he believes “everyone counts” and accused the Trump administration of “picking and choosing” who has chances to succeed.

-The former Obama administration housing chief and San Antonio mayor was in New Hampshire before the November election campaigning for Democratic candidates.
-And he’s back again in the early primary state, where he’s citing his push as mayor to raise the sales tax to fund prekindergarten.
+The 44-year-old former Obama administration housing chief spoke at the “Politics & Eggs” event at Saint Anselm College four days after he kicked off his campaign in his hometown of San Antonio.
+In between, he squeezed in a campaign trip to Puerto Rico.

-Castro drew applause during his appearance in Manchester when he promised to enact universal pre-K as president.
-New Hampshire has long prided itself on not having a sales tax, and only recently began providing significant state money for full-day kindergarten.
+Castro said he visited the U.S. territory “because I want every single American to know that everyone counts.”

 Most Read Nation & World Stories